XoXoTheFrozenFox/CMPG323_Project2_39909476/README.md

 - Created the branches.
 - Updated the kanban project on what has been done

+# 2023/08/19

+Did the following tasks:

+- Created my azure account.
+- Created the sql-database.
+- Created the sql-database-server.
+- Added my credentials to SSMS.
+- Ran the script to create the tables in the database.
+- Added data to the database.
+- Created the appservice.
+- Published the api but got a 404 error.

 # Planned work 2023/08/17

 - Host a database on azure and host the app on azure.